jcm005/QuantitativeTrader/README.md

 # Trader

-Welcome in this Repo, you will find two series of programs.
-Live_trading and Back_Testing programs.
+Welcome, in this Repo, you will find two series of frameworks.
+Live_trading and Back_Testing framework.

-Back Testing platform is based off of backtraders infastrucure https://www.backtrader.com which receives historical stock data, based on the variables declared in test.py .
-It is named test.py because it is the primary platform that strategies can be built upon using historical data.
+The back Testing platform is based off of backtraders' infastrucure https://www.backtrader.com which receives historical stock data with variables declared in test.py .
+It is named test.py because it is the primary platform that strategies can be built upon.

+The live_trading repository allows for the implementation of your developed algorithm into real time.

+TO INSTALL ALL THE NECESSARY PACKAGES USE

-Use pip install -r requirements.txt to download all of the necessary packages for this program.
+    pip install -r requirements.txt

+To see more information, each directory will have a dedicated README.